Quinoa – What Makes This Super Grain So Super (though not really a grain)

 Let me try to summarize the reasons that I believe factored into the rapid wide-spread adoption of this recently unknown ingredient:

-· It’s gluten free.
-Increased awareness of celiac disease, gluten intolerance, and other special dietary needs have put quinoa in the spotlight.
+An increased awareness of celiac disease, gluten intolerance, and other special dietary needs have put quinoa in the spotlight.

 Now that you know why you should be cooking with quinoa, it’s time to learn how to cook and serve this amazing grain that technically isn’t a grain.
 I have a hands-on session that goes into detail about the benefits of quinoa, the many ways it comes packaged in the store, and the variety of methods you can use to prepare and serve it to your friends and family.